 The Fonds d’indemnisation des services financiers compensates victims of fraud in relation to financial products and services offered by representatives, firms, independent representatives, independent partnerships, mutual fund dealers or scholarship plan dealers.

 The Organisme d'autoréglementation du courtage immobilier du Québec (OACIQ) ensures the protection of members of the public who enlist the services of real estate brokerage professionals governed by the Real Estate Brokerage Act.
-The OACIQ’s Real Estate Indemnity Fund (FICI) This hyperlink will open in a new window. offers free protection to consumers who do business with a broker or agency and are victims of fraud, dishonest tactics, or misappropriation of funds in the course of a transaction.
+The OACIQ’s Real Estate Indemnity Fund (FICI) offers free protection to consumers who do business with a broker or agency and are victims of fraud, dishonest tactics, or misappropriation of funds in the course of a transaction.

 A high-cost credit contract is a contract under which the credit rate exceeds the rate obtained by adding 22 percentage points to the Bank of Canada Bank Rate.